BlueWilliam/test_for_jooca/README.md

 # Test for Jooca - Flutter Demo

-This Flutter demo project demonstrates how to fetch weather data from the OpenWeatherMap API.
+This Flutter demo project demonstrates how to fetch weather data from the OpenWeatherData API.

 ## Features